 Bridging the Culture Gap is a practical guide to international business communication.
 The more national boundaries a company crosses, the greater the scope for misunderstanding and conflict, especially as globalization gathers momentum and contact between business people from other countries becomes more frequent.
 To succeed internationally, it is essential to be able to break the barriers of culture, language and set patterns of thinking.

-As globalization continues to gathers momentum, the contact between business people from other countries is becoming more and more frequent.
+As globalization continues to gather momentum, the contact between business people from other countries is becoming more and more frequent.
 The more national boundaries a company crosses, the greater the scope for misunderstanding and conflict.
 To succeed internationally, it is essential to be able to break the barriers of culture, language and set patterns of thinking.

 The second edition of Bridging the Culture Gap, written by two of Canning's most experienced trainers, is a distillation of many years' work and is based on the real-life business situations of their international clients.
 You'll find out how to interpret the party line, communicate with style, get your message across, be sensitive to other cultures, and ultimately, win the deal.
 This fully updated new edition also includes a new chapter on making yourself understood in English.